zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 storageclass.storage.k8s.io/portworx-rabbitmq created
 ```

-For details on what all the above parameters do, please consult the [the relevant Kubernetes storageclass documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/#the-storageclass-resource) or the [Portworx-specific Kubernetes documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/#portworx-volume).
+For details on what all the above parameters do, please consult the the relevant Kubernetes [storageclass documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/#the-storageclass-resource) or the [Portworx-specific section](https://kubernetes.io/docs/concepts/storage/storage-classes/#portworx-volume) of that documentation.

-**Note:**<br/>The above assumes your Kubernetes setup is _not_ using [CSI](https://kubernetes.io/blog/2019/01/15/container-storage-interface-ga/) if you are then instead set the `provisioner` parameter to `
+**Note:**<br/>The above assumes your Kubernetes is _not_ setup to use [CSI](https://kubernetes.io/blog/2019/01/15/container-storage-interface-ga/).
+If you are then instead set the `provisioner` parameter to `pxd.portworx.com`
-pxd.portworx.com`

 ## Setup RabbitMQ (using Helm)

-### Rationale for using Helm
+### Helm

 Applications running on Kubernetes typically have _several_ yaml files defining the differnet components.
 The more complex an app, the more of these one has to deal with.